Now, how can we go about answering the question that lies before us?

 If your goal is already SMART, and you’re able to answer each of the following questions in the affirmative, you’ll know you’ve set a goal that’s SMARTER:

-• Rewarding – Does your goal involve the receipt of something that is of value to you, e.g., receiving a bonus for superior performance?
+- Rewarding – Does your goal involve the receipt of something you truly value, e.g., receiving a bonus for superior performance?

 Now, I know that at least some of you will find it hard to believe that anyone could get excited about eating a healthier diet by consuming three to five servings of fruits and vegetables each day, starting next week or on New Year’s Day.